TDIPLay/jeongeum_scrap_server/README.md

-# Fastify-Typescript
+# News
-typescript based rest-API architecture with prisma and fastify framework.
+typescript based rest-API architecture with fastify framework.

+## How to use

+### 1. Clone this repo & install dependencies

+Install Node dependencies:

 ## How to use